ampatspell/ember-cli-documents/NOTES.md

 # TODO

+* loader state vs proxy state for ArrayProxy and ObjectProxy
 * `documents/properties` owner dependency vs inlne value handling, `isNew` default
 * loader `enabled` which can be set from parent (disable when identity has a doc)
 * split internal/base into absolute base which is useful for proxies.